jebin90/devops/kubenetes/wp_mysql/README.md

 Eliminate dependencies that are unnecessary to reduce attack surface.
 Use multi-stage builds to reduce size.
 Use tools like Snyk, Sysdig, etc. for image scanning (vulnerabilities, misconfiguration).
 It is recommended to be run regularly before being pushed to the registry.
 This can be implemented during build process in the CI/CD pipeline.
+Dynamic scan on running containers are also recommended.
+Use Snyk, TwistLock, AquaSec, etc.

 ### 2. Avoid running containers as root user
 Create and switch to non-root user before running.
 USER directive can be used, but can be overrridden by securityContext in spec.
 Hence, avoid running privileged containers.